 SCOTDANCE USA COVID RULES

-- Dancers must arrive in costume, completed hair, and make-up.
+- Dancers should arrive in costume, completed hair, and make-up.

-- Each dancer must present a valid 2021 SDUSA Registration card with the new sticker on the back.
+- Each dancer must present a valid 2022 RSOBHD Registration card with the new sticker on the back.

 - Hand sanitizer stations will be available throughout the venue.

-- SDUSA “Day of Competition Certificate” will need to be signed upon arrival.
+- SDUSA “Assumption of Risk/Day of Competition Waiver” will need to be signed upon arrival.

 - Trophy winners will be awarded on stage.